 40 CFR § 51.308(g) and 40 CFR § 51.308(g)(3) and 40 CFR § 51.308(g)(3)(i)(A) state: "Requirements for periodic reports describing progress towards the reasonable progress goals.
 Each State identified in §51.300(b) must periodically submit a report to the Administrator evaluating progress towards the reasonable progress goal for each mandatory Class I Federal area located within the State and in each mandatory Class I Federal area located outside the State that may be affected by emissions from within the State.
 The first progress report is due 5 years from submittal of the initial implementation plan addressing paragraphs (d) and (e) of this section.
 The first progress reports must be in the form of implementation plan revisions that comply with the procedural requirements of §51.102 and §51.103.
 Subsequent progress reports are due by January 31, 2025, July 31, 2033, and every 10 years thereafter.
 Subsequent progress reports must be made available for public inspection and comment for at least 30 days prior to submission to EPA and all comments received from the public must be submitted to EPA along with the subsequent progress report, along with an explanation of any changes to the progress report made in response to these comments.
 Periodic progress reports must contain at a minimum the following elements: For each mandatory Class I Federal area within the State, the State must assess the following visibility conditions and changes, with values for most impaired, least impaired and/or clearest days as applicable expressed in terms of 5-year averages of these annual values.
-The period for calculating current visibility conditions is the most recent 5-year period preceding the required date of the progress report for which data are available as of a date 6 months preceding the required date of the progress report.
+The period for calculating current visibility conditions is the most recent 5-year period preceding the required date of the progress report.
 Progress reports due before January 31, 2025.
 The current visibility conditions for the most impaired and least impaired days."

 Regional haze progress in federal Class I areas is tracked using calculations based on speciated aerosol mass collected by the Interagency Monitoring of Protected Visual Environments (IMPROVE) monitors at each Class I area.
-The Regional Haze Rule calls for tracking haze in units of Deciview (dv), where the Deciview metric was designed to be linearly associated with human perception of visibility.
+Haze is tracked in units of Deciview (dv), as the Deciview metric was designed to be linearly associated with human perception of visibility.
 In a pristine atmosphere, the Deciview metric is near zero, and a one Deciview change is approximately equivalent to a 10% change in cumulative species extinction.
 To better understand visibility conditions, summaries here include both the Deciview and light extinction due to the various aerosol species which are measured in inverse mega meters (Mm-1).